-Your partner’s distress may trigger shame in you and make it difficult to repair.
+You feel shame that your partner is in distress and it is difficult to repair.
 You don’t know how to take responsibility without being overcome with self-blame.

 Your focus turns to how you can never be good enough for your partner.
 You must develop some shame resilience so you can relieve the pain of your partner.
 There is no shame in feeling shame but if you stay there you won't be able to repair.
 Explore where it comes from.

-Your partner IS NOT able to control their reaction and cannot tell you how they feel.
-They either attack or withdraw.
+When your partner is hurt and they ARE NOT able to tell you how they feel.
+They either withdraw or attack.

 “How many times do I have to tell you not to __________”

 “What is wrong with you?
 You are so ___________!